Kandy-IO/kandy-anonymous-ios-sdk/tutorials/MobileSDK Anonymous iOS User Guide.md

 	* libc++.tbd
 	* libicucore.tbd

-12. Anonymous Mobile SDK doesn't support bitcode, under the "Build Settings" search for "Bitcode", and change "Enable Bitcode" option to NO.
+5. Anonymous Mobile SDK doesn't support bitcode, under the "Build Settings" search for "Bitcode", and change "Enable Bitcode" option to NO.

 ![alt text](images/get_started_3.png "")

-13. "-ObjC" flag should be added to "Other Linker Flags" options under the "Build Settings".
+6. "-ObjC" flag should be added to "Other Linker Flags" options under the "Build Settings".

 ![alt text](images/get_started_4.png "")

+#### Cocoapods
+1. Add below pods to your Podfile (If you dont have any Podfile, visit this link to install cocoapods: https://guides.cocoapods.org/using/using-cocoapods.html)

+* pod 'KandyLinkMobileSDKAnonymous'

+2. Go to project folder via command line and run "pod install" command and wait for cocoapods to finish installation of MobileSDK ,WebRTC frameworks and their dependencies

+### Post Installation Steps
-14. Add usage descriptions for both camera and microphone access should be added to application's Info.plist file.
+1. Add usage descriptions for both camera and microphone access should be added to application's Info.plist file.

 ```tag
 <key>NSCameraUsageDescription</key>